This post may contain affiliate links. Please read our disclosure policy.

 These Healthy Mashed Potatoes are full in flavor but low in calories.
 Made with low-fat sour cream they are a must have healthy potato side dish!
 They are perfect if you are on a low calorie and low fat diet.

-These lighter mashed potatoes are made with buttery yukon potatoes.
-I boil the potatoes with whole garlic cloves, and then mash them with simply sour cream, vegetable broth and a tad of butter.
+If you’re looking for a fuss-free healthy version of mashed potatoes, I think you’ll be very pleased with my recipe.
+These lighter mashed potatoes are made with naturally buttery yukon potatoes.
+I boil the potatoes with whole garlic cloves, and then mash them with sour cream, vegetable broth and a tad of butter.
 They come out so creamy, fluffy and utterly delicious!
-This classic side dish gets a mini makeover for the major Thanksgiving holiday coming up!
+This classic side dish gets a mini makeover for the major Thanksgiving dinner!